Jeiwan/jeiwan.github.io/content/posts/upgradeable-proxy-from-scratch.md

 Every program consists of two components:

 1. State, which is the data that's stored in memory, or in a persistent storage, and that's used by the program.
-1. Logic, which is the funcitonality of the program.
+1. Logic, which is the functionality of the program.

 Likewise, smart contracts also have state and logic.
 Smart contract's persistent state is stored on blockchain and is accessible via state variables.